JdeRobot/bt-studio/README.md

 ### Using the generated app

-1. You need to ROS2 humble installed in your system.
+1. You need to ROS 2 humble installed in your system.
 Please follow this [guide](https://docs.ros.org/en/humble/Installation.html) if you haven't.
 After that, source the ros underlay.
+It is highly recommended to add this line at the end of your `.basrhc` file.

 ```bash
 source /opt/ros/humble/setup.bash